open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 environments (e.g. Kubernetes, serverless, etc), including legacy applications running in those environments.
 As we aim to achieve this goal we will center our efforts around making profiling applications resilient, manageable and observable.
-This is in line with the CNCF and OTEL missions and will thus allow us to further expand and leverage those communities to further the respective missions.
+This is in line with the Cloud Native Computing Foundation and OpenTelemetry missions and will thus allow us to further expand and leverage those communities to further the respective missions.